jimcavoy/ConfLabelReader/README.md

 ```

 ### 3. Using Pipes
-Using [IReflx](https://github.com/jimcavoy/IReflx) to pipe a MPEG-2 TS stream into __ConfLabelReader__ where it then pipes the output
+Using [IReflx](https://github.com/jimcavoy/IReflx) to pipe a MPEG-2 TS stream being transmitted on a multicast address into __ConfLabelReader__ where it then pipes the output
-labels to a file `labels.xml`.
+labels to a file, `labels.xml`.

 ```
-IReflx -s 239.3.1.11:50000 | ConfBindLabel > labels.xml
+IReflx -s 239.3.1.11:50000 | ConfLabelReader > labels.xml
 ```